DanielePalaia/gpss-console/README.md

 https://gpdb.docs.pivotal.io/streaming-server/1-4/api/dev_client.html

-To use it you need at least gpss 1.4 installed in your server
+To use it you need at least gpss 1.4 installed in your server.
+The software is written in Java so it can run on every OS where java (7 or above) is installed.

 ### How to run the project: